Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 The stairs leading up or down the Marble Mountains from the ground level.

-The entrance/exit of Gate Number 1
+The exit of Gate Number 1

 Getting to Am Phu Cave and the Marble Mountains from Da Nang